Does No Man's Sky Have A Story?

 Following this, you end up in touch with a new entity that introduces you to the concept of the 'Mind Arc' and how it could save Artemis' life.
 You then will build the Mind Arc, and be given the decision of what to do with it.
 Will you upload Artemis' soul or let them remain deceased?
 Regardless of your decision, you will then be led to another portal and be in touch with Atlas again.
 You are advised that they're going to die, and other Travellers need to be made aware, but they can't make contact.

-At this point, your character, the Traveller, has a grand realisation.
+At this point, your character, the Traveler, has a grand realisation.
 They're not like the others, and instead have a higher understanding of things across the galaxy, much like Nada and Polo.
 It is after this realisation that all is truly revealed: the galaxy is nothing more than a computer simulation created by the Atlas.
-The fourth race, Travellers, like your character, were created to explore the simulation.
+The fourth race, Travelers, like your character, were created to explore the simulation.
 Nada and Polo are 'errors' for the fact that they became self-aware of the simulation.

 Two players face the Space Anomaly from on a planet in No Man's Sky.